April 29, 2014

 Studies in monkeys showed that efavirenz is likely to cause birth defects.
 Pregnant women should not take it, especially during the first 3 months of pregnancy.
 However, recent studies have shown no increase in birth defects in pregnant women taking efavirenz.

-People who take efavirenz may falsely test positive for use of marijuana or benzodiazepines, tranquilizers like Xanax, Valium or Librium.
+People who take efavirenz may falsely test positive for marijuana use.
 To prove that the results are false, you would have to identify the drug that you are taking.
 This would mean disclosing that you have HIV infection.

 Drugs to watch out for include other ARVs, drugs to treat tuberculosis (see Fact Sheet 518), especially rifampin, which may require that you take a higher dose of efavirenz.
-Other drugs to watch out for include medications for erectile dysfunction (such as Viagra), for heart rhythm (antiarrhythmics), or angina and for migraine headaches.
-Interactions are also possible with several antihistamines (allergy medications), sedatives, drugs to lower cholesterol or blood pressure, and anti-fungal drugs.
+Other drugs to watch out for include medications for erectile dysfunction (such as Viagra), for heart rhythm (antiarrhythmics), and for migraine headaches.
+Interactions are also possible with several antihistamines (allergy medications), sedatives, drugs to lower cholesterol, and anti-fungal drugs.
 Make sure that your health care provider knows about ALL drugs and supplements you are taking.

 Efavirenz decreases blood levels of methadone.
 Efavirenz can lower concentrations of buprenorphine.